sveetch/boussole/docs/api/index.rst

 ========

-Boussole is mainly a commandeline tool but it relies on a core API that may be used to implement it in another frontend.
+Boussole is mainly a commandeline tool but it relies on a core API that may be used to implement another frontend.

 This part of Boussole should not concern end users because they don't directly exploit it, it documents some behaviors but they should be better documented from Tutorial.